inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

     replacing will be lost.

-49. Try to change the appearance of the streets layer again, so that the roads are dark gray or black, with a thin yellow outline, and a dashed white line running in the middle.
+49. Try to change the appearance of the streets layer again, so that the roads are dark grey or black, with a thin yellow outline, and a dashed white line running in the middle.

 .. image:: /static/training/beginner/qgis-inasafe/image100.*